axibase/atsd-use-cases/integrations/aws/cloud-watch-alert/README.md

 Configure the [Mail Client](https://axibase.com/docs/atsd/administration/mail-client.html) by following the instructions here or by following the alternative launch instructions above.

 Open the **Alerts** menu from the toolbar on the left and select **Rules**.
 By default the imported rule is named `aws-cloudwatch-events`.
 Open the rule editor by clicking the link in the **Name** column.
-Select the **Email Notifications** tab from the toolbar along the top of the screen and update the **Recipients** field to include those addresses to whom you would like ATSD to deliver email notifications.
+Select **Email Notifications** from the toolbar along the top of the screen and update **Recipients** to include those addresses to whom ATSD delivers email notifications.

 ![](./images/my-email.png)